zhacatomn/tictactoe-govtech/README.md

 ## Playing a Game

-This app uses the idea of "rooms" to facillitate game sessions.
+This app uses the idea of "rooms" to facilitate game sessions.
 When you first load up the app, you should be greeted with this screen:
 ![](img/menu.png)
 Here, a randomly generated name has been given to you, and you are free to change it to whatever you like.